 As antibiotics lose their effectiveness, it’s crucial to focus on boosting our body’s natural defenses, clinical dietitian Ria Hawle from Clinicspots told The Epoch Times in an email.

-Hawle provides the following dietary recommendations:
+Hawle provided the following dietary recommendations:

-• Whole grains: Include grains such as quinoa, oats, and brown rice, which contain essential B vitamins and fiber.
+- Whole Grains: Include grains such as quinoa, oats, and brown rice, which contain essential B vitamins and fiber.

-• Healthy fats: Eat foods with omega-3 fatty acids, such as fish, flaxseeds, and walnuts, which can reduce inflammation.
+- Healthy Fats: Eat foods with omega-3 fatty acids, such as fish, flaxseeds, and walnuts, which can reduce inflammation.

-The diet that Howle describes resembles the Mediterranean diet.
-A review on the eating plan published in Aging Clinical and Experimental Research noted that the diet contains fiber and a broad spectrum of nutrients that increase the populations of friendly gut bacteria.
+review of the eating plan published in Aging Clinical and Experimental Research noted that the Mediterranean diet contains fiber and a broad spectrum of nutrients that increase the populations of friendly gut bacteria.
 This, in turn, regulates immune function.

 Foods That Harm Immunity